SabaEskandarian/PunchCard/README.md

 `data.txt` contains the evaluation results that appear in the paper.

-If you want to run the code on Android, add NDK according to directions at https://mozilla.github.io/firefox-browser-architecture/experiments/2017-09-21-rust-on-android.html
+If you want to run the code on Android, add NDK according to directions at https://mozilla.github.io/firefox-browser-architecture/experiments/2017-09-21-rust-on-android.html.
+Then uncomment the commented lines in `build.sh`

 To test the code locally, simply run `./build.sh` and then `./cargo/target/release/mybin`.
 You will need Rust installed.